On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Results on rationality fields

 The next theorem generalizes a result which is well--known in the split case (cf., e.g., Shimura \cite{shimura}, Harder \cite{hardermodsym} p.80, Waldspurger \cite{waldsp}, Cor.\ I.8.3 and first line of p.\ 153, and Clozel \cite{clozel}).

-\begin{thm} Let $\Pi'\in\mathscr D(G')$ be regular algebraic and assume that $JL(\Pi')$ is cuspidal.
-Then $\Q(\Pi'_f)$ is a number field. \end{thm} \begin{proof} Let $\Pi'$ be regular algebraic and assume that $JL(\Pi')$ is cuspidal.
-By Thm.\ \ref{thm:3.13'}, for any automorphism $\sigma\in \textrm{Aut}(\C)$, ${}^\sigma\Pi'_f$ is the finite part of a cuspidal automorphic representation $\Xi'$ which has non--vanishing cohomology with respect to ${}^\sigma\!
+\begin{thm} Let $\Pi'\in\mathscr D(G')$ be cuspidal and cohomological.
+Then $\Q(\Pi'_f)$ is a number field. \end{thm} \begin{proof} Let $\Pi'$ be cuspidal and assume that $\Pi'_\infty$ is cohomological with respect to $E_\mu$.
+By Prop.\ \ref{prop:cusptwist}, for any automorphism $\sigma\in \textrm{Aut}(\C)$, ${}^\sigma\Pi'_f$ is the finite part of a discrete series automorphic representation $\Xi'$ which has non--vanishing cohomology with respect to ${}^\sigma\!
 E_\mu$.
 Using Prop.\ \ref{prop:inclusions} we hence obtain inclusions